Active Projects

 Technical Data Standards (ATA iSpec 2200, ATA Spec 1000BR, and S1000D)

-The ATA Technical Data Working Group (TDWG) is working on the 2023.1 revisions of Spec 1000BR_4.1 and Spec 1000BR_4.2, Civil Aviation Business Rules for S1000D issues 4.1 and 4.2, planned for publication in fall this year.These revisions will include:
+The ATA Technical Data Working Group (TDWG) published the 2024.1 revisions of Spec 1000BR_4.1 and Spec 1000BR_4.2, Civil Aviation Business Rules for S1000D issues 4.1 and 4.2, and introduced a new Spec 1000BR_6 for Civil Aviation Business rules for S1000D issue 6.

 TDWG continues working with the S1000D Steering Committee and various working groups on S1000D topics and revisions in its role as the S1000D representative body for the international Civil Aviation industry.